Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 The Pest Me Off difference

-Why McKinney Homeowners Choose Pest Me Off for Sugar Ant Control
+Why McKinney Homeowners Choose Pest Me Off for Odorous House Ant Control

-Pest Me Off is a family-owned, Texas-licensed pest control company that has been clearing sugar ants out of McKinney, Plano, Frisco and Allen kitchens since 2014.
+Pest Me Off is a family-owned, Texas-licensed pest control company that has been clearing odorous house ants out of McKinney, Plano, Frisco and Allen kitchens since 2014.

 Every home is treated by a licensed applicator, never a subcontractor.
 Spray-and-pray chains hit the trail on your counter, which is the one thing that makes these ants worse: a repellent spray splits one colony into several.
 We bait the workers so they carry the treatment back to every queen, then find the moisture and entry routes that drew them in, which is the part that actually keeps the trails from coming back.